jh1993/UnderusedOptions/README.txt

 - Glassifying Armor (2 SP): Basilisk Armor inflicts glassify instead of petrify.
 Only one armor upgrade allowed.

 Blinding Light:
-- Dark Units upgrade was superfluous and thus folded into the base spell.
+- Dark Units and damage upgrades were superfluous and thus folded into the base spell.
 - Safety (3 SP): No longer affects friendly units.
+- Searing Light (4 SP): Blinding Light now deals 1/7 of its normal damage to affected units that are not undead, demon, or dark, rounded up.

 Blink:
 - The damage upgrades now deal damage equal to the spell's range, and the bursts can pass through walls if the spell has blindcasting.